Contact handles, duality, and sutured Floer homology: Contact cell decompositions and the gluing map

-\textbf{Step 1:} \emph{Suppose $\cC_1$ and $\cC_2$ are contact cell decompositions with the same barrier surfaces $S$ and $S'$, the same contact vector fields $\nu$ and $\nu'$, such that $\cC_1$ and $\cC_2$ induce the same sutured cell decompositions $\cD$ and $\cD'$ of $S$ and $S'$, and such that the Legendrian 1-skeletons of $\cC_1$ and $\cC_2$ intersect $S$ and $S'$ at the same points.
-Then $\cC_1$ and $\cC_2$ can be connected by Moves \ref{move:isotopy}--\ref{move:index2/3}.}
+\textbf{Step 2:} \emph{If $\cC_1$ and $\cC_2$ are contact cell decompositions with the same vector fields $v$ and $v'$, then we can achieve that $\cC_1$ and $\cC_2$ have the same barrier surfaces with identical induced sutured cell decompositions using Moves~\ref{move:isotopy}--\ref{move:index2/3}.}